knpuniversity/rest/knpu/project-routing.rst

 About the App
 -------------

 CodeBattles is built in `Silex`_, a PHP microframework.
-If you're not familiar with Silex, take a few minutes with `its Documentation`_ to get familiar with it.
+If this is your first time using Silex, take a few minutes with `its Documentation`_ to get to know it.
 It basically let's us design routes, or pages and easily write the code to render those pages.
 Our setup will look just a little bit different than this, but the idea is the same.